capta1nseal/kood-sisu-demo/README.md

 Commit messages are a way of telling what has been done.
 Well sure they are but why does it matter what I write in them?
 [More here](./src/Info/README-FOR-COMMITS.md)

  # Exercises
 Totally optional and won't be graded in any way.
+Although you will get feedback of the done exercices if you want.

 # Feel free to come and discuss about the topics or coding related stuff.